-STOR MWATER 40a An Operational Works application must be submitted to and be Prior to the approved by Council for the internal and external stormwater commencement infrastructure. of any works on the subject land.
+STOR STORMWATER 40a An Operational Works application must be submitted to and be Prior to the approved by Council for the internal and external stormwater commer infrastructure. works on the subj ect land.
 Engineering Certification by the RPEQ that the design complies with the conditions of this approval as well as relevant engineering standards and best practice.
-40b All stormwater infrastructure necessary to convey runoff from roof and Prior to developed surface areas, and any runoff onto the development from commencement adjacent and upstream areas, must be provided in accordance with an of construction of Operational Works approval. each relevant phase, and to be
+40b All stormwater infrastructure necessary to convey runoff from roof and Prior to developed surface areas, and any runoff onto the development from commer ncement adjacent and upstream areas, must be provided in accordance with an of const ruction of Operational Works approval. each relevant phase, and to be maintained thereafter.
+40c All stormwater infrastructure necessary to treat runoff in accordance with the State Planning Policy water quality objectives must be provided in accordance with an Operational Works approval.
+Prior to commencement of construction of each relevant phase, and to be maintained thereafter.
+40d Ponding and redirection of stormwater must not occur as a result of development.
+Prior to commencement of use of each relevant phase, and to be maintained thereafter.
+40e Discharge stormwater from the development at the lawful point of discharge generally in accordance with the Stormwater Management Plan, reference number J-10798 version 7.0, prepared by CWD Group Pty Ltd and dated 28 August 2019.
+At all times.
+40f All works associated with this development must be undertaken without resulting in stormwater damage or actionable nuisance to surrounding and/or downstream properties or infrastructure.
+Prior to commencement of use of each relevant phase.

-maintained

-thereafter.

-40c All stormwater infrastructure necessary to treat runoff in accordance Prior to

-with the State Planning Policy water quality objectives must be commencement

-provided in accordance with an Operational Works approval. of construction of

-each relevant

-phase, and to be

-maintained

-thereafter.

-40d Ponding and redirection of stormwater must not occur as a result of Prior to

-development. commencement

-of use of each

-relevant phase,

-and to be

-maintained

-thereafter.

-40e Discharge stormwater from the development at the lawful point of At all times.

-discharge generally in accordance with the Stormwater Management

-Plan, reference number J-10798 version 7.0, prepared by CWD Group

-Pty Ltd and dated 28 August 2019.

-40f All works associated with this development must be undertaken Prior to

-without resulting in stormwater damage or actionable nuisance to commencement

-surrounding and/or downstream properties or infrastructure. of use of each

-relevant phase.